tonyjoanes/me/IDEAS.md

 Needs development but it needs to include a way of vetting the people looking for a job and testing their skillsets and checking their identities.
 Plus getting the matching between business and employee well matched (something that often eludes recruitement agents)

+Potentially this is more of a problem with IT recruitment as agents simple don't understand the technical aspect of roles apart from matching up keywords on job specifications and CV's but I imagine other industries have very similar frustrations.

 ## Wearables Price Spotter
 A website that details wearable devices and the best prices available to purchase the device.